-The lines of formal accountability for the new Group may not be the same as the sources of regular mentorship and support that a Group receives.
+The lines of formal accountability for the new Group may not be the same as the sources of regular mentorship and support that a Group receives (for example, where a Group seeks mentorship in their own language or from a Centre that specialises in similar areas of work).

 We will undertake a comprehensive review of the existing lines of accountability between Cochrane Centres and Branches.
-This will give us the opportunity to make changes where appropriate so that, for example, where a Branch works very closely with a Centre, but currently reports to a different Centre with whom they do not collaborate regularly we can change the reporting to be with the Centre they interact with most.
-Essentially we will be retrospectively applying the principles in this document that mentorship, support, and accountability should be decided on the grounds of appropriateness and should not be decided according to the blanket rules of historically assigned 'Reference Centres'.
+This will give us the opportunity to make changes where appropriate so that, for example, where a Branch works very closely with a Centre, but currently reports to a different Centre with whom they do not collaborate regularly, we can change the reporting to be with the Centre they interact with most.
+Essentially, we will be retrospectively applying the principles in this document that mentorship, support, and accountability should be decided on the grounds of appropriateness and should not be decided according to the blanket rules of historically assigned 'Reference Centres'.

-Previously Cochrane had a committee for administering the registration, monitoring and reporting of Groups.
+Previously, Cochrane had a committee for administering the registration, monitoring and reporting of Groups.
 This was the Monitoring and Registration Committee (MaRC).
 The process of registering Groups was handled by this Committee, which advised the Cochrane Steering Group on decisions regarding new Groups.
 In 2015 the MaRC was formally wound up, following the decision of the CSG to abolish it several years earlier.
-The new system brings registration, approval for changes to Cochrane Groups and monitoring and reporting lines for Groups into the formal accountability structure now established for Cochrane.
-All applications for a new Associated Centre, Centre or Network require the approval of the CEO, who has line responsibility for all of the activities of these Groups.
-However, where a Group is establishing a new Associate Centre in a country where there is an existing Centre then that existing Centre will take responsibility for approving the creation of the Associate Centre.
-The CEO is advised on the applications by the Centre Directors' Executive and other Executives as required and then makes a formal decision on the registration of the Group.
-Applications for new Affiliates are managed by the co-ordinating Cochrane Centre in that country.
+The new system brings registration, approval for changes to Cochrane Groups, and monitoring and reporting lines for Groups, into the formal accountability structure now established for Cochrane.

+All applications for a new Affiliate, Associate Centre, Centre or Network require the approval of the CEO, who has line responsibility for all of the activities of these Groups.
+However, the day to day line management of Affiliates and Associate Centres will be delegated to the existing or designated Centre.
+The CEO is advised on the applications for new Groups by the Centre Directors' Executive and other Executives as required, and then makes a formal decision on the registration of the Group.

-A formal Memorandum of Understanding will be established between the Cochrane CEO and the Directors of Cochrane Centres, Networks and other Groups that have a direct line relationship with the Central Executive which will be similar to that being established for other Cochrane Groups, including Co-ordinating Editors of Cochrane Review Groups and Directors of Cochrane Fields.
-This MoU will set out the mutual responsibilities and accountabilities of Cochrane and the Director/Head and Group.
+A formal Memorandum of Understanding will be established between the Cochrane CEO and the Directors of Cochrane Centres, Networks and other Groups that have a direct line relationship with the Central Executive.
+This will be similar to that being established for other Cochrane Groups, including Co-ordinating Editors of Cochrane Review Groups and Directors of Cochrane Fields.
+This MoU will set out the mutual responsibilities and accountabilities of Cochrane and its Central Executive and the Director/Head and Group.
 This will be routinely re-assessed as part of the monitoring process (at least once every five years).

 In addition, Cochrane's Charter of Good Management sets out the organization's expectations of managers across the organization and the standards and behaviours we expect them to uphold.
-The Charter is designed to guide and support its leaders (see Appendix 7).
+The Charter is designed to guide and support its leaders, and to give staff working in Cochrane clear guidance on the management behaviours they should expect to see (see Appendix 7).